Aldesleukin Prodrug NKTR-214 and Nivolumab in Treating Patients with Locally Advanced or Metastatic Sarcoma

 II.
 To assess the potential effect of NKTR-214 and nivolumab on selected biomarker expression measured in post-treatment tumor tissue and the association between these biomarkers (baseline level of expression and the change in biomarker level of expression following treatment) and clinical outcome, including characterization of PD-1/PD-L1 expression, tumor infiltrating lymphocytes (TILs) and tumor antigens, gene expression profiling, and characterization of T-cell receptor clonality in tumor-infiltrating lymphocytes (TIL).

 III.
 To evaluate associations between selected biomarkers measured in serial peripheral blood and with clinical efficacy, including immunophenotyping and functional analyses, evaluation of serum levels of chemokines, cytokines and other immune mediators, and characterization of T-cell receptor clonality in peripheral blood.

 IV.
 To evaluate the association between baseline tumor mutational burden and neoantigen production with clinical efficacy of the study therapy.

-Patients receive aldesleukin prodrug NKTR-214 intravenously (IV) over 30 minutes and nivolumab IV over 30 minutes on day 1.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Patients receive aldesleukin prodrug NKTR-214 intravenously (IV) over at least 30 minutes and nivolumab IV over at least 30 minutes on day 1.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.
 Patients with a partial response (PR) or complete response (CR) may receive treatment for up to 24 months in the absence of disease progression or unacceptable toxicity.